m-reza-rahman/jakartaee-azure/paas/README.md

 * It is now time to deploy and run the application on Azure.
 Right click the application -> Run As -> 'Maven build...'.
 Enter the name as 'Deploy to Azure App Service'.
 Enter the goals as 'azure-webapp:deploy'.
 Hit run.
 * Keep an eye on the console output.
 You will see when the application is deployed.
 The application will be available at https://jakartaee-cafe-web-your-suffix.azurewebsites.net.
 Note that it may take some time for the application to deploy after the console notification (it may be up to thirty minutes before all the infrastructure finishes getting allocated).
 * Once the application starts, you can test the REST service at the URL: https://jakartaee-cafe-web-your-suffix.azurewebsites.net/rest/coffees or via the JSF client at https://jakartaee-cafe-web-your-suffix.azurewebsites.net/index.xhtml.
+* If you attempt a redeploy, you may encounter a failure because the deployment artifacts are locked in a running application.
+If this occurs, go to 'All resources'.
+Find and click on jakartaee-cafe-web-`<your suffix>`.
+In the overview tab, hit stop and try redeployment again.
+Once the deployment succeeds, go back to the overview tab and start the application.